AndreMIsidoro/command_line/linux/tmux/shortcuts.md

 ## Scroll
 	Prefix-key [ : Starts navigation mode.
 After that use vim/less navigation shortcuts to move around. q to quit

+## Copy and Paste

+	Enter navigation mode with Prefix-key + [, and then use vim shortcuts to copy

+asdasd

+	To paste, quit navigation mode with q, and then use prefix-key + ]